BLE-LTER/ble-handbook/handbook.md

 ###### Change the cluster configuration
 In the directory where the Postgres cluster lives, there are a number of .conf files.
 These contain the very high level configuration settings to the entire cluster, so treat them with caution.

-You need to change two files:
+You need to change pg_hba.conf.

-1. postgres.conf

-Change listen_addresses to the client's IP address(es).
-You need to string-quote it.
-In BLE's case, this is the IP mask for the CWE group.
-This tells Postgres to "listen" or in other words, to expect connection attempts from these addresses.

-2. pg_hba.conf

-The 'hba' stands for host-based authentication.
 This file controls who can connect to the cluster and how they can do it.

-Add a line to the end as following: host all all <client IP address> md5;
+Add a line to the end as follows: host all all [client IP address]/24 scram-sha-256

-This tells Postgres to allow the connection attempt from the specified address with md5 authentication.
+The client IP address is the Default Gateway when they run ipconfig in a command window.

 **NOTE:** the slash thing in an IP address is very important here.
-Example: if you say 10.157.28.0 without appending "/24", eventually downstream you will not be able to connect to the cluster at all with a generic message, e.g. "could not load pg_hba.conf".
+Otherwise, eventually downstream you will not be able to connect to the cluster at all with a generic message, e.g. "could not load pg_hba.conf".

 ###### Change firewall rules to open port

 Now that we're done telling Postgres to expect and allow connection, we need to tell the operating system the same.
 Create a Windows Defender Firewall inbound rule to open up port TCP 5432, or whatever port your cluster uses.
 Enable this rule.
 Contact your network admin if you can't do this or don't have the right to do so.
 This is likely the case if you see anything that says "group policy".

+1. Windows Key + R to open the Run dialog.
+2. Type firewall.cpl and press Enter.
+3. In the left pane, click on Advanced settings.
+This will open the Windows Defender Firewall with Advanced Security window.
+4. In the left pane, click on Inbound Rules.
+5. In the right pane, click on New Rule....
+6. Select Port and click Next.
+7. In the Specific local ports field, enter 5432 and click Next.
+8. Choose Allow the connection and click Next.
+9. Select only Private and click Next.
+10. Name the rule *Postgres allow CWE connections* and click Finish.
+11. View properties for the new rule.
+12. On the Scope tab, for Remote IP address, select **These IP addresses** and click Add.
+13. Enter the client IP address, e.g., 1.2.3.4/24.

 <a id="on-the-client-pc"></a>
 ##### On the client PC